Part 3 - the rest of the story

 Mind, Character, and Personality, vol. 2, p.
 785 E.G. White

-Eventually, I became very sick.
-First the cancer, then a deadly jaw infection, and other ailments.
-This I was told was because of my “spiritual unfaithfulness.”
-But even so, my family supported my decision to skip the “conventional treatments” and choose available natural alternatives.
+Towards the end of my journey in this family, I became very sick.
+First, the cancer, then a deadly jaw infection, and various other ailments.
+I was told it was because of my “spiritual unfaithfulness.”
+Meetings were held to discuss these things behind closed doors.

-This included a year of natural treatment centers, juicing and raw foods, and supervision under a well-known “Medical Missionary.”
-I then flew across the country for surgery on my jaw as I continued on a serious natural healing journey.
-Our daughter (then 15) traveled with me.
+This commenced my travel away from home.
+First, I went to a treatment center offering raw foods, juicing, and other natural therapies, then back home under the supervision of a well-known “Medical Missionary” doctor.
+Next, I flew across the country for surgery on my jaw as I continued on my natural healing journey.

-While I was away, my best friend of 35 years was moved into my place.
-No. Not all at once.
-But slowly she took over my duties under the “guidance” of the Grandparents.
-At the same time, this was taking place, I was informed by Grandfather because my husband wasn’t living up to what he should be, and he wasn’t able to be the “priest” of our family at the time, he (Grandfather) would be “standing in the place” of my husband, and that all communication was now going to take place between me and himself.
-I wasn’t told what was going on, and I wasn’t allowed to talk with my husband without Grandfather being in the loop.
-So the wondering, separation, extreme hurt, and betrayals began.
+At the same time, Grandfather informed me that my husband wasn’t living up to what he should have been.
+Because he wasn’t able to be the “priest” of our family at the time, he (Grandfather) would be “standing in the place” of my husband, and all communication was now going to take place between himself and me.
+I wasn’t told what was happening, and I wasn’t allowed to talk with my husband without Grandfather being in the loop.

 ⚠️ Right.
 More religious trauma here.

-What actually took place over the next period of time was no different than religious cults of all kinds use, as tactics of control.
-My shunning and replacement were orchestrated in secret, in such a cunning way, that no one was aware of the deception, not even the deceivers.
-I was never informed of anything that took place, but we (my daughter and I) were told to not come back home after numerous attempts.
+What took place over the next period was no different than high-control fundamental religious groups of all kinds used as tactics to control.
+My shunning and replacement were orchestrated in secret, in such a cunning way, that no one was aware of the deception, not even the deceivers who, under a strong delusion, believed it was “God’s Will” to carry on a secret relationship even if it destroyed an entire family.

 Because of this, all parties were in the dark as the “one great leader” made decisions and controlled the narrative, ultimately interpreting “God’s Will” for each of us.

-By this time, I no longer could hear “the lovely voice” that stood in the place of God.
-I couldn’t hear anything.
-I was completely numb.
-Every time the explanation of “Jacob and his wives” came into my mind I would physically gag and vomit.
+Every time the story of “Jacob and his wives” came into my mind, I would physically gag and vomit.
 I became weaker and weaker.

 ⚠️ Again, extreme interpretations here, by an individual, causing severe religious trauma.